MICRO-HYDRO INSTALLATION SIZING (PELTON AND TURGO WHEEL TURBINES)

 Let's start with a value of 200 gpm, 3" pipe diameter, 10 feet of head and a pipe length of 100 feet.
 We will assume that the piping will be made of steel, polyethylene or PVC or something equivalent.
 The type of material determines the roughness, the rougher the pipe the higher the friction.
 The materials mentioned all have a low roughness of approximately the same value, so leave the default values for roughness as in the applet.

-Make sure you have 200 gpm in the flow rate text box and that all the other values are as shown in Figure 6 and then press the Calculate button.
-You will get a value for total friction loss HF of 9.92 ft.
+Make sure you have 200 gpm in the flow rate text box and that all the other values.
+You will get a value for total friction loss HF of 9.9 ft.

-Using 200 gpm we can calculate the velocity in the pipe based on the pipe diameter using equation (1), or we get directly from the applet 9.1 ft/s.
+Using 200 gpm we can calculate the velocity in the pipe based on the pipe diameter using equation (1)of 9.1 ft/s.

 This is the velocity in the pipe, the velocity v2 is at the outlet of the nozzle which has a 1.5 in diameter outlet.
 Therefore we use equation (1) to calculate v2: